Vignettes of Nature

 SHDSC_3036a

-The colorful meadow made my heart happy, and the smell of wildfire smoke, at first, was pleasant.
-It wasn’t long before the smoke from the lightening-caused Empire Fire (just over 400 acres on that day) was a constant irritant making my eyes burn and nose run.
+The colorful meadow made my heart happy, and the smell of wildfire smoke, at first, was pleasant like a cozy home fire burning in the fireplace.
+It wasn’t long though before the smoke from the lightning-caused Empire Fire (just over 400 acres on that day) was a constant irritant making my eyes burn and nose run.
 I headed through the meadow and out to Dewey Point.

 The view from the point, I knew, would be hindered by smoke.